kyle-lt/otel-java-basic/README.md

    > __IMPORTANT:__ Detailed information regarding `.env` file can be found [below](#env-file).
 This __MUST__ be done for this project to work **with the AppDynamics backend!**

-3. Copy the `otel-collector-config.yaml` file to a file named `appd-otel-collector-config.yaml` in the root project directory, and configure it appropriately.
+3. Configure the `appd-otel-collector-config.yaml` file in the root project directory appropriately.

    > __IMPORTANT:__ Detailed information regarding `appd-otel-collector-config.yaml` file can be found [below](#appd-otel-collector-config.yaml-file).
 This __MUST__ be done for this project to work **with the AppDynamics backend!**